-Need proof that playing a musical instrument is good for your brain?
+Learning a musical instrument is good for your brain.
+Fact.

-Whether you already know how to play a musical instrument (or two, or three, or more), are considering learning to play an instrument, or are weighing the pros and cons about having your child learn to play piano or just another instrument, it’s important to know that musical training is awesome for your brain.
+Whether you already know how to play a musical instrument (or two, or three, or more!), or are considering learning to play an instrument, it’s important to know that musical training is fantastic for your brain.

-Since we’re so into doing research here at Gismart, we decided to look into the effects that learning to play a musical instrument has on the brain.
-Boy, did we find a lot of information!
+At Gismart, we’re into doing our research, so we decided to look into the effects that learning to play a musical instrument has on the brain.
 Here’s some of what we already knew was true, but wanted to have the experts tell you themselves:

-Musical training as youths prevented decay in speech and listening skills in older adults.
+Musical training as a youth prevented decay in speech and listening skills in older adults.

-Basically, older musicians hear better – they are able to distinguish different sounds a lot better than those who did not have any musical training when they were younger.
+Musicians hear better – they can distinguish different sounds more effectively than those who did not have any musical training when they were younger.

 Well, it turns out that children who play a musical instrument become better learners than those who don’t.
-A study led by Dr. Nina Kraus at Northwestern University in 2014 involving hundreds of disadvantaged children at high schools in Chicago and Los Angeles found that musical training can alter (or basically rewire) the brain to create a better learner.
+A study led by Dr. Nina Kraus at Northwestern University in 2014 involving hundreds of disadvantaged children, at high schools in Chicago and Los Angeles, found that musical training can alter (or fundamentally rewire) the brain to create a better learner.

 Dr. Kraus said that the study showed that music appeared to have remodeled the brain to improve the connections between sounds and meaning.
-Music positive impact on learning by enabling children to focus on a particular sound despite any background noise.
+Music positively impacted learning by enabling children to focus on a particular sound despite any background noise.

 G. M. Bidelman, C. Alain.
 Musical Training Orchestrates Coordinated Neuroplasticity in Auditory Brainstem and Cortex to Counteract Age-Related Declines in Categorical Vowel Perception.
 Journal of Neuroscience, 2015; 35 (3): 1240 DOI: 10.1523/JNEUROSCI.3292-14.2015